jillxoreilly/StatsCourseBook_2024/Chapter0_PrepWork/MT_wk0_intro.md

 You can open each workbook in an executalbe and editable format on the web, without downloading anything

-To do this you click on the little rocket icon in the top right (only on pages with actual code in - look on one of the "rolling a virtual dice" pages - and select "open in Colab"
+To do this you click on the little rocket icon in the top right (only on pages with actual code in - look on one of the "For loop" pages - and select "open in Colab"

 ```{warning}
 Note that although you can run  and editthe workbook on the web with Colab, you would need to save your work if you want it to last after you close the session (sessions will also timeout if left for a few minutes).
 You can save your edited notebook to your Google Drive if you have a Google account by clicking File > Save a copy in drive